ccallawa/alyvix_doc/stylesheet.rst

 Links, Anchors, Aliases and References
 **************************************

 Link and anchor names must use Python variable syntax.
-Any punctuation characters will be converted to hyphens in the resulting link index.
+For automatic link generation, any punctuation characters will be converted to hyphens in the resulting link index.

 You can create a link to an existing anchor, for instance:
 :ref:`Getting Started <getting_started_top>`.